 With stack sizes ranging anywhere from a few hundred blinds to just a few blinds during various stages of the tournament, it is virtually impossible to have one standardized preflop chart that you can memorize.
 So instead, you need a good baseline established based on your:

 Figuring your raise sizing

-Overall, this is a very good video that really brings across the whole idea of ICM, what it is, how it works, and why it exists in the first place.
-Having ICM in mind at various points throughout a tournament is necessary for all good MTT players, even if you don’t know the exact math behind it.
-It is important to keep in mind it exists and it (should) influence the way you play.
+Overall, this is a very good video that brings across the whole idea of ICM, what it is, how it works, and why it exists in the first place.

 Big Blind Play

-In tournaments, playing from the big blind is probably the most important position, which is why one video in the module is fully focused on big blind play.
-Playing from the big blind is extremely challenging because you have to put the chips in with a random hand and out of position, so your main goal isn’t to actually win from the big blind (which is extremely hard) but to actually lose as little as possible.
+Playing from this position is extremely challenging because you are forced to put the chips in with a random hand and out of position.
+Therefore, your main goal isn’t to win from the big blind (which is extremely hard) but to lose as little as possible.

 Playing 10 – 25 Big Blinds (Short Stack)

 Another area of tournament play that’s important to master is the short stack play, i.e. playing with the stack between 10 and 25 big blinds.